 Grand Mesa’s history stretches back millions of years.
 Mesa — Spanish for "table" and named by the early Spanish explorers of the region — are created by erosion and are usually formed in dry climates, where layers of rock are stacked horizontally.
 Like most other mesas, Grand Mesa is wider than it is tall.

 The formation’s top layer is hard basalt and was formed about 10 million years ago, and it rests on layers of shale and sandstone.
 The softer layers were eroded over millions of years by the Colorado and Gunnison Rivers.
 Constant water flow ate away at the shale and sandstone layers, causing Grand Mesa to rise dramatically above the surrounding topography.
-Today, it looms some 6,000 feet over the Grand Valley and the town of Grand Junction.
+Today, it looms some 6,000 feet over the town of Grand Junction.

 The Fremont people hunted and farmed the region’s fertile soil between roughly 200 and 1300 A.D., leaving behind petroglyphs and pictographs.
-Pioneers like Kit Carson and John C. Fremont traveled in the Grand Valley in the mid-19th century, but the area around Grand Mesa is so rugged that it was among the last places in the Lower 48 states to be settled by American frontiersmen.
+Pioneers like Kit Carson and John C. Fremont traveled in the region in the mid-19th century, but the area around Grand Mesa is so rugged that it was among the last places in the Lower 48 states to be settled by American frontiersmen.

 WHAT TO DO